rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 This document provides the CNCF TAG-Security with an initial understanding of ESO to assist in a joint-assessment, necessary for projects under incubation.
 Taken together, this document and the joint-assessment serve as a cornerstone for if and when ESO seeks graduation and is preparing for a security audit.

-## Security functions and features
+## Security Functions and Features

 ### Critical Components
 * Authentication and Authorization Interface: Connects with external secret management systems; ensures only authenticated and authorized access to secrets.